Relics (Star Trek: The Next Generation): Reception

-According to J. D. Payne and Patrick McKay, the mysterious subplot of "Relics" surrounding Scotty inspired the story they conceived for the unproduced Star Trek fourth film in the J.J.
+In a 2022 interview, J. D. Payne and Patrick McKay revealed that the mysterious subplot of "Relics" surrounding Scotty inspired the story they had conceived for the unproduced Star Trek fourth film in J.J.
 Abrams' rebooted Star Trek film series.

 Releases

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A further DVD release came as part of The Best of Star Trek: The Next Generation – Volume 2 on November 17, 2009, in the United States, with "Tapestry", "Cause and Effect", and "The Inner Light".

 A remastered HD version was released on Blu-ray optical disc, on June 24, 2014.

 Novelization

 In author Michael Jan Friedman's novelization of the episode, he expands upon the holodeck scene, recreating The Original Series bridge crew from their youthful heyday, which was originally in the episode script but was cut from the final production as it would have been too expensive to film.
 He also adds some backstory to Scotty's trip on the transport ship, including interaction between Scotty and Franklin, the crew member who is also stuck in the transporter prior to the crash into the Dyson sphere.
 He also adds a subplot where an away team beams down, onto the originally "habitable" interior surface of the Dyson sphere.

 In the audiobook adaptation, also by Friedman, the scene on the holodeck occurs as in the television episode and the original Enterprise's bridge crew do not appear.

-The novelization of this episode was published by Pocket Books, it was one of five novelizations to be made of The Next Generation episodes, alongside "Encounter at Farpoint", "Unification", "Descent", and "All Good Things...".
+The novelization of this episode was published by Pocket Books; it was one of five novelizations to be made of The Next Generation episodes, alongside "Encounter at Farpoint", "Unification", "Descent", and "All Good Things...".